lilin-bme/lilin-bme.github.io/index.md

 The interface between light and materials creates unique optical properties at the nanoscale, enabling the manipulation and transport of light in a controlled manner.
 With the use of nanomaterial tools, we can study the interaction of biological molecules, cells, or tissues with optical nanostructures. <br>

-{% capture text %}

-We use state-of-the-art nanofabrication and simulation technologies to design and fabricate plasmonic nanostructures as ultrasensitive nanosensors for trace detection.
-In particular, we have focused on surface-enhanced Raman scattering as a bioimaging modality for in vivo surgical navigation or as an optical platform to study bio-material interfaces.
-We collaborate closely with other groups to address fundamental questions in biological metabolism and tumor phenotype development using advanced optical techniques.

-{%
-  include button.html
-  link="projects"
-  text="See our projections"
-  icon="fa-solid fa-arrow-right"
-  flip=true
-  style="bare"
-%}

-{% endcapture %}

-{%
-  include feature.html
-  image="images/projects/cell3.jpg"
-  title="What we do"
-  text=text
-%}

-{% capture text %}

-Dr. Li LIN, a scientist working in the field of Raman sensing, is currently an Assistant Professor at the School of Biomedical Engineering, SJTU.
-We are a multidisciplinary nanooptics laboratory working with Dr. LIN.
-Our group members are from various backgrounds in materials science, biomedical engineering, electrical engineering, biology, physics, medicine, and other disciplines.

-{%
-  include botton.html
-  link="CV"
-  text="More about Dr. Lin"
-  icon="fa-solid fa-arrow-right"
-  flip=true
-  style="bare"
-%}

-{% endcapture %}

-{%
-  include feature.html
-  image="images/members/lilin2.jpg"
-  title="Who we are"
-  text=text
-%}

 ## Recent News